 How have the people you met through this position impacted your perspectives?

 “My fellow teen advisers are some of the most inspiring girls that I have ever met in my life.
 The positivity that radiates around them somehow makes me even more grateful to be a part of this incredible organization.
 There are nine countries represented in a team advisor program, so our perspective is very global.
 I have learned so much about the different political systems, cultural norms, and public policies around the world.
-It has been especially eye-opening during the pandemic to understand the different approaches to heath and safety throughout our world.
+It has been especially eye-opening during the pandemic to understand the different approaches to health and safety throughout our world.
 I know I can count on these girls no matter what and I can’t wait to spend the rest of the year with them by my side.”

 How were you selected to speak in front of the United Nations?